-Beit She'arim - ancient city and basilica
+Beit She'arim - ancient city and necropolis

 THE NECROPOLIS AT BET SHE'ARIM

-Directions: Enter i“Beit Shearim” into Waze
+Directions: Enter i“Beit Shearim” into Waze.

 Admission: This is a site of the Israel Nature and Parks Authority.
 Hours in the summer are 8.00 am to 5.00 pm Sunday to Thursday, and Friday and holiday eves 8.00 am to 4.00 pm.
 The park closes 1 hour earlier in the winter.
 There is an admission fee.
 A brochure with a map of the caves and ruins is available in English.
 There are free tours of the burial caves in Hebrew at 10.00 am, 11.00 am, 12.00 pm and 1.00 pm provided by trained local volunteers.
-There is a store selling hot and cold drinks.
+A store sells hot and cold drinks.
 Adjacent and close to the store are several shaded areas with picnic benches.
 The phone number is 04 983-1640.
 This is their website.

 The burial cave of Rabbi Yehuda HaNasi